 To be honest, few people understood the interest of owning a jacket that could be folded in 10 different ways for a price of over 1000 dollars.

-Over time, ACRONYM has inspired many other Techwear brands, such as ENFINLEVE, ORBITGEAR, THRUDARK, VOLLEBAK, and OFFWRLD.
-This last rising brand offers affordable Techwear Clothing for men and women like pants, jackets, hoodies, shirts, shorts, shoes, bags, masks and many futuristic accessories.
+Over time, ACRONYM has inspired many other Techwear brands, such as ENFINLEVE, ORBITGEAR, THRUDARK, VOLLEBAK, and the iconic OFF-WRLD online store.
+This amazing techwear shop offers affordable techwear clothing for men and women like pants, jackets, hoodies, shirts, shorts, shoes, bags, masks and many futuristic accessories.
 We can even say that this brands brings a new life to streetwear.

 Techwear has thus become more democratic and affordable, but the clothes have not lost in quality.
 Their style and functionality changed and allowed Techwear to develop beyond what Hugh and Sachenbacher could have hoped for.